input-output-hk/adrestia/process/project-mgmt/Meetings.md

 ### Agenda

 - Raise your agenda items at the start of the meeting.
-- If we don't have anything else to talk about, here is a list of possibilities: https://trello.com/b/B1cFGHHB/adrestia-hello-dev-meeting-topics
+- If we don't have anything else to talk about, here is a list of possibilities: [Trello Board][]

 ## Hello